 On August 21, 2013, the Planning Commission discussed potential changes to the solar development standards.
-A mobile tour was conducted on September 12, 2013, whereby, the Commission had the opportunity to visit a completed solar project and an approved solar site, not yet constructed.
+A mobile tour was conducted on September 12, 2013, whereby, the Commission had the opportunity to visit a completed solar project at Esaws and Joshua Roads and an approved solar site, not yet constructed, at Otoe and Navajo Roads.